OwenTrokeBillard/vf2/README.md

 ### Induced subgraph isomorphism

-An induced subgraph isomorphism is the same as a subgraph isomorphism except that the subgraph must be induced, meaning the query and data graphs must have the same edges.
+An induced subgraph isomorphism is the same as a subgraph isomorphism except that the subgraph must be induced.
+Edges in the data subgraph must also exist in the query graph.

 ![induced-subgraph-isomorphism.svg](/images/induced-subgraph-isomorphism.svg)